 Check out the episode, to discover tips on how to write the rising action scenes in a novel.

 #02 – TAP001, Defining Success: The First Step to Writing a Novel

 Congratulations, you’ve decided you want to become an author and publish your first book.
 Before you start writing your first book or next book, you need to consider what you really desire.
-There’s nothing worse to waking up one morning and realising what you’ve created isn’t what you wanted, it’s the opposite, your worst nightmare.
+There’s nothing worse than waking up one morning and realising what you’ve created isn’t what you wanted, it’s the opposite, your worst nightmare.
 To avoid this not so pleasant event, you need, to begin with, the end in mind.
 But first, it’s important you define what success or failure means to you.
 What is your definition of a successful writing career?

 In this episode, I discuss the first step to writing a novel, and how this overlooked first-step can help you to become more successful as an author.

 #01 – BTS022, Ask Me Anything on Writing